onuar/AirMapPoc2/README.md

 - cd YourProjectName
 - npm install react-native-maps --save
 - use "react-native-maps": ">=0.12.4" instead of "react-native-maps": "^0.12.4" in package.json file
+(note@11092017: I have tried "^0.16.3" version and it looks that is solved.
+I think you can skip this step.)
 - npm update
 - react-native link
 - cd ios